-" Not many years ago, sleep and work seemed the sole occupations of a large majority of the working classes; eating and drinking their only recreation.
+"Not many years ago, sleep and work seemed the sole occupations of a large majority of the working classes; eating and drinking their only recreation.
 With stealthy steps the hours of labour were rapidly augmenting-were almost indefinitely prolonged.
-Little children were suffered to exhaust their young life in toil, the continuous monotony of which was enough to destroy the energies of full grown men and women; and if haply a voice was now and then raised against the oppression, its warning and admonitory tones were too faint to be heard admidst the din of machinery and the noisy strift of trade.
-But heard admidst the din of machinery and the noisy strife of trade.
-But at length the true words of true menhave sounded on the nation's heart like the blows of the smith upon his anvil.
-Sparks of pity have shot forth, rays of light have at least enabled us to see how great the darkness was, and there is no longer silent acquiescence in an unnecessary ovil, but a firm resolution to use all legitimate means to lessen its weight, or to destroy it altogether."
+Little children were suffered to exhaust their young life in toil, the continuous monotony of which was enough to destroy the energies of full grown men and women; and if haply a voice was now and then raised against the oppression, its warning and admonitory tones were too faint to be heard admidst the din of machinery and the noisy strife of trade.
+But at length the true words of true men have sounded on the nation's heart like the blows of the smith upon his anvil.
+Sparks of pity have shot forth, rays of light have at least enabled us to see how great the darkness was, and there is no longer silent acquiescence in an unnecessary ovil, but a firm resolution to use all legitimate means to lessen its weight, or to destroy it altogether." we had better be altogether silent about our progress and civilization.
+But though silent not supine : there is work for each of us to do,"